 Who isn’t offering free two-factor authentication these days?
 Our CTO Chris Russell explains why free is not always free when it comes to 2FA.

-Who isn’t offering free two-factor authentication these days?
-Google, Microsoft and even Facebook offer basic 2FA functionality, and let’s not forget high street banks.
+Free two-factor authentication is bundled into more online platforms than ever before.
+Google, Microsoft and even Facebook offer basic 2FA functionality, and let’s not forget high street banks and mobile providers.
 They do the job, of course – to a point.
 Access is secured to their particular sites and applications.
-All this is quite sufficient for a personal user but when it comes to enterprises there are so many more considerations.
+All this is quite sufficient for a personal user but when it comes to enterprises there are so many more authentication considerations.

 Business users do not want to lose work time hunting for tokens, trying to remember passwords or going through layer after layer of authentication, often for each individual application.
 A unified approach becomes very necessary to preserve and raise productivity.
 Data must be highly secure but there must be a no-fuss way to access it.